 How much does it cost to move a boat?

-On the other hand, transporting a 97-foot mega-yacht to an overseas port can cost tens of thousands of dollars.
+Shipping a small center-console fishing boat a few hundred miles can cost less than $1,000.
+On the other end of the spectrum, transporting a 97-foot mega-yacht to an overseas port can cost tens of thousands of dollars.

 - The dimensions and weight of your boat